 House plants in the Netherlands: 9 indoor plants that will flourish

-If you are keen on decorating your interiors with some green we’ve made a list of some amazing plants that can be suitable for your Dutch home!
+If you are keen on decorating your interiors with some green, here are some amazing plants that are suitable for your Dutch home!

 Commonly known as Swiss Cheese Plant, thanks to the holes and splits of its leaves, this is currently the “must have” trendy plant.